-Ministry of Defence: During 2012 the Demining battalion cleared an area totaling 91.758 m2 and 4 pieces of APM and 4 pieces of AVM were found.
-However, 7.539 pieces of UXOs were found and destroyed.
-The total mine contaminated area (mined area) left for clearance amounts to 2.4 km2.
-During the demining processes new general (non-technical) and technical survey activities have been conducted which resulted in the possibility of mine suspected area (MSA) of 32.6 km2.
-Almost 31.5 km2 of MSA belongs to training sites.
-The Demining battalion originally planned to clear about 500.000 m2 during 2012.
-On September 13, 2011 a local fire engulfed the military storage site Pađene (near Knin) and triggered several explosions.
-As a result an area of 5 km radius was affected and contaminated with exploded and unexploded remnants of cluster munitions, grenades and other ordnances.
-During 2012 Demining battalion along with supporting units searched and cleared all civilian areas outside of military complex.
-Currently search and clearance operations are ongoing inside of the military complex and should be finished this year.
-All exploded and unexploded ordnances found were removed and destroyed.
+Ministry of Defence: During 2013 the Demining battalion cleared an area totaling 228.809 m2 and 14 pieces of APM and 9 pieces of AVM were found.
+However, 110.851 pieces of UXOs were found and destroyed.
+The total mine contaminated area (mined area) left for clearance amounts to 2.18 km2.
+During the demining processes new general (non-technical) and technical survey activities have been conducted which resulted in the possibility of mine suspected area (MSA) of 32.4 km2.
+Almost 31.4 km2 of MSA belongs to training sites.
+The Demining battalion originally planned to clear about 500.000 m2 during 2013.
+Since the incident in the military storage site Padene (near Knin on September 13, 2011), the Demining battalion along with supporting units continues to search and clear the area inside of military complex.
+All exploded and unexploded ordinances found are removed and destroyed.